 After you arrive in Boulder, you must complete the immigration check-in at one of the times listed.
 The staff at ISSS will register you in SEVIS, the government tracking system for students on F-1 or J-1 visas, and also talk with you about information you will need as a new international student.

-Please bring the following items for yourself and any dependents to the check-in:
+Please bring the following items for yourself and any dependents to the immigration reporting session:

-Immigration check-in sessions for new summer students will be held at the Center for Community building (see below for room number) on the following days and times (choose a time and allow 1 1/2 hours):
+Immigration check-in sessions for new summer students will be held at the Center for Community building on the following days and times (choose a time and allow 1 1/2 hours):

 Dropping below a full course of study without prior approval from ISSS will result in the immediate termination of your immigration status.
 While students are permitted to take distance education (online) courses, only a maximum of 3 credits in the summer can be counted toward full-time enrollment and the distance education class cannot be the only class in which you are enrolled.